HomeMy WebLinkAbout _ 6.1--Public Hearing regarding an Entertainment Zone in Downtown Redding

 Fiscal Impact

-The Downtown Entertain.ment Zone's fiscal impact wi11 vary depending on the scope of
+The Downtown Entertainment Zone’s fiscal impact will vary depending on the scope of

 implementation, including signage, public education, container distribution logistics, and